 The Elms’ varied co-curricular programme offers experiences beyond the classroom and encourages the development of many skills:

-- Strategic thinking and problem solving in the Strategy and Maths Games Club
+- Strategic thinking in the Chess Club

 A well rounded child